chandru1003/File-Based-Chatbot/README.md

 To run this project, ensure you have the following installed:

 - Python 3.x
-- Required Python libraries: <b>pdfplumber, python-docx, textract, spaCy,transformers</b>
+- Required Python libraries: <b>PySimpleGUI, pdfplumber,transformers </b>

 # License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/) - see the LICENSE file for details.